jonasjberg/jonasjberg.github.io/_posts/2016-11-16-static-site-generators.markdown

 without having to think about formatting the text as it is entered.
 It also makes for more __consistent styling and formatting__ of documents.

+More on this in an upcoming post ..

 Static Site Generators
 ======================